 Type of IPR How to obtain protection?
 Where to get protection?
 Subject-matter protected Costs of protection Duration Copyright Automatically.
-There is no requirement for registration or even fixation There is no office Works of all kinds of art (e.g. musical, literary, choreographic) no cost 70 years after the death of the author Neighboring rights (e.g. artistic performance rights, phonogram) are protected shorter e. g.
-50 years after creation Patents Registration National Patent and Trademark Offices Invention of technical character, which fulfill the criteria of novelty, inventive step and industrial application Patent office admin- istrative fees, costs of translation, costs of professional assistance (costs of patent at- torney) 20 years after filing patent application Utility Model Registration National Patent and Trademark Offices (if the national law provides for protection of utility models) Any new and useful solution of a technical nature affecting shape, construction or durable assembly of an object shall constitute a utility model. various, most often be- tween 10 and 20 years after filing utility model application
+There is no requirement for registration or even fixation There is no office Works of all kinds of art (e.g. musical, literary, choreographic) no cost 70 years after the death of the author Neighboring rights (e.g. artistic performance rights, phonogram) are protected shorter e.g. 50 years after creation Patents Registration National Patent and Trademark Offices Invention of technical character, which fulfill the criteria of novelty, inventive step and industrial application Patent office admin- istrative fees, costs of translation, costs of professional assistance (costs of patent at- torney) 20 years after filing patent application Utility Model Registration National Patent and Trademark Offices (if the national law provides for protection of utility models) Any new and useful solution of a technical nature affecting shape, construction or durable assembly of an object shall consti- tute a utility model. various, most often be- tween 10 and 20 years after filing utility model application

 Type of IPR How to obtain protection?
 Where to get protection?
-Subject-matter protected Costs of protection Duration Design (registered) Registration National Patent and Trademark Office regards Com- munity Design: The Trademarks and Designs Registration Office (OHIM) in Alicante, Spain Any new industrial design that has individual character appearance of the whole, or a part of a product resulting from the features of, in particular, the lines, colours, shape, texture or materials of the product and its ornamentation.
-Patent office administrative fees, costs of translation, costs of professional assistance (costs of patent attorney) 20 years after filing design application Designs (unregistered) protection obtained automatically via first public disclosure of a design The same as in case of registered designs No costs involved 3 years Trade mark Registration National Patent and Trademark Offices regards Com- munity Trade- mark: Office for Harmonization of Internal Mar- ket (OHIM) in Alicante, Spain Any sign capable of being represented graphically may be considered as trademark, provided that such signs are capable of distinguishing the goods of one undertaking from those of other undertakings.
+Subject-matter protected Costs of protection Duration Design (registered) Registration National Patent and Trademark Office regards Com- munity Design: The Trademarks and Designs Registration Office (OHIM) in Alicante, Spain Any new industrial design that has indi- vidual character appearance of the whole, or a part of a product resulting from the features of, in particular, the lines, colours, shape, texture or materials of the product and its ornamentation.
+Patent office admin- istrative fees, costs of translation, costs of professional assistance (costs of patent at- torney) 20 years after filing design application Designs (unregistered) protection obtaine first public disclosu d automatically via are of a design The same as in case of registered designs No costs involved 3 years Trade mark Registration National Patent and Trademark Offices regards Com- munity Trade- mark: Office for Harmonization of Internal Mar- ket (OHIM) in Alicante, Spain Any sign capable of being represented graphically may be considered as trademark, provided that such signs are capable of distinguishing the goods of one undertaking from those of other under- takings.
 The following, in particular, may be considered as trademarks: words, designs, ornaments, combinations of colours, the three-dimensional shape of goods or of their packaging, as well as melodies or other acoustic signals.
-Patent office administrative fees, costs of translation, costs of professional assistance (costs of patent attorney) 10 years after filing design application but with the possibility of the prolongation of the protection without limitation
+Patent office admin- istrative fees, costs of translation, costs of professional assistance (costs of patent at- torney) 10 years after filing design application but with the possibility of the prolongation of the protection without limitation